 showcake/iStock via Getty Images Plus

 For a New England twist on cocoa, add a couple teaspoons of maple syrup.
 If you need an extra kick, a couple pinches of nutmeg will do.

 A mere teaspoon of cinnamon in a saucepan of hot chocolate is all it takes to create a delicious mix of cinnamon hot chocolate.

-You’ll need a food processor or blender to chop up around four oreos until they are the texture of sugar.
-Add it to the hot chocolate mix, then top with whipped cream and more crushed oreos.
+You’ll need a food processor or blender to chop up around four oreos until they're the texture of sugar.
+Add it to the hot chocolate mix, then top with whipped cream and more crushed Oreos.

 For a batch of peppermint hot chocolate, all it takes is three drops of peppermint oil and a pinch of salt.

-To make hot cocoa taste like gingerbread, add one piece of ginger, ten cloves, and two cinnamon sticks while cooking.
+To make hot cocoa taste like gingerbread, add one piece of ginger, 10 cloves, and two cinnamon sticks while cooking.

 8. Chili Powder

 If you really want to spice up the beverage, whip up a batch of Mexican hot chocolate.
 This includes a little bit of ground cinnamon and a pinch of chili powder.